 Instrumentalists MUST be disposed as spread as possible in the spatialised sound space, preferably surrounding the public.

 A guide or conductor will be visible for all the members of the orchestra.

-The score consists of a single sheet for each movement which has to be mounted by means of a clip to the instrument (as in military bands), so that the performer can move in the space and between movements.
-If this cannot be possible, provide previously music stands around the soundspace so the musicians will travel between movements.
-If a musician has difficulty reading the small format, this can make a photocopy of the score in a larger format, double-letter for example.
+The score consists of a single sheet for each movement, which has to be mounted by means of a clip to the instrument (as in military bands), so that the performer can move in the space and between movements.
+If this cannot be possible, provide previously music stands around the sound space so the musicians will travel between movements.
+If a musician has difficulty reading the small format, this can make a photocopy of the score in a larger format, tabloid for example.

-In a given set, for example the orchestral set, not necessarily it have to play all the instruments available, you can choose which instruments will be involved in every movement.
+In a given set, for example the orchestral set, is not necessarily to play all the instruments available, you (or the conductor) can choose which instruments will be involved in every movement.

-Constellatio I.D.A.
+1 - Constellatio I.D.A.